Dallas Market Center: The campus

 The largest building and centerpiece of the campus is the World Trade Center, opened in 1974 with seven stories.
 It was expanded in 1979 to have 3.1 e6sqft of floor space and 15 stories.
 Inside the World Trade Center are showrooms including gifts, home accessories, lighting, floral, holiday, jewelry, rugs, toys, gourmet foods, furniture, and linens.

+Today, apparel and accessories showrooms reside on the top floors of the World Trade Center, and apparel trade events held at Dallas Market Center attract buyers from around the world.